See below for some FAQs, if there is anything else you would like to know contact us at email@example.com

 - Under 8s – 10 minutes duration for lead riders

-- Veterans – 40 minutes duration for lead riders
+- Veteran – V50+ – 40 minutes duration for lead riders

 - Women – 40 minutes duration for lead riders

-- Seniors & Juniors – 50 minutes duration for lead riders
+- Senior & Junior Men, V40 Men – 50 minutes duration for lead riders

 What do I have to do on race day?

 It’s best to arrive at least an hour before your race.
-Head over to the signing on area to enter the race and collect your race numbers and borrow a transponder.
-If no other races are in progress on the course you can ride round, please keep off the course if another race is on including the Youth and Under 12/10/8s races.
+Head over to the registration area and let the team there know you are there even if you have your own number and transponder.
+You also will need to borrow a transponder from the registration team if you don’t own one.
+If no other races are in progress on the course you can ride round, please keep off the course if another race is on – including the Youth and Under 12/10/8s races.

 I forgot to return my race numbers… where can I send them back to?